Bankdata/styra-controller/docs/configuration.md

 ## Delete Protection
 Custom Resources can have delete protection, means that they will not be deleted by the controller in Styra.
 The default can be configured by setting `deletionProtectionDefault`.

+## Read Only
+Styra Systems can be read-only, meaning they cannot be changed in the Styra GUI.
+This can be configured by setting `readOnly`.

 ## EnableMigrations
 An annotation that allows configuring Systems in Kubernetes to link to a specific system in Styra.
 The ID that the system in Kubernetes should link to is configured by setting `styra-contoller/migration-id: [styra system id]` annotation on Kubernetes system resource.
 Should only be set while migrating.